 If you are going to make a big batch of these for a party or get together, I highly recommend serving them with some simple dairy free arugula cashew pesto to take them up a notch!
-Talk about a match made in heaven!
-Oh I’m just drooling thinking of that combination!
+Pesto and these healthy artichoke hearts are a match made in heaven!

 Why you should include artichokes in your diet